 Flood Damage Prevention - 66 acres of Flood-Prone area are located along the Beards Brook riparian corridor south and east of East Washington Road.
 Recent severe weather events have caused catastrophic floods in Towns immediately to the west of Washington, highlighting the potential that even small streams can have during historic floods.
-Land conservation here would prevent property damage and personal injury by guiding further development away from this area.
+Land conservation here would help prevent property damage and personal injury by guiding further development away from this area.

 Forestry and Agricultural Productivity - There are 72 acres of actively used farmland in this Conservation Priority Area, the largest concentration of active farming in the Town.
-The last remaining working dairy farm in town is found in this area.
 There are also Prime Agricultural Soils, Soils of Statewide Significance and Soils of Local Significance in this area.
 About half the area of this Conservation Priority Area has Important Forest Soils.
-Land conservation in the area would protect these economically valuable soils and their capacity for forestry and agricultural production.
+Land conservation in the area would help protect these economically valuable soils and their capacity for forestry and agricultural production.

 Biodiversity / Wildlife - The majority of this Conservation Priority Area is mapped by the NH Fish & Game Department as Wildlife Habitat of Highest State-wide Condition Rank.
 Included in this mapped area is the largest example of the Large Grassland Priority Habitat type in Washington (214 acres).
-Numerous species that are in decline and / or of conservation concern including Northern Harrier, Horned Lark, Purple Marten, Northern Leopard Frog and Wood Turtle utilize larger grasslands such as the ones in East Washington.
+Numerous species that are in decline and / or of conservation concern including northern harrier, horned lark, purple martin, northern leopard frog and wood turtle utilize larger grasslands such as the ones in East Washington.
 This Conservation Priority Area also has examples of Peatland and Marsh complex, two other Priority Habitat types mapped by the Wildlife Action Plan.
-Land conservation in the areas of these grasslands, wetlands and the surrounding landscape would maintain special wildlife habitat and biodiversity values.
+Land conservation in the areas of these grasslands, wetlands and the surrounding landscape would help maintain their special wildlife habitat and biodiversity values.

 Historic and Cultural - This part of Washington is particularly rich with cultural and historic features.
-An old school house, known as District #5 is located near East Washington Road.
-Near the outlet of Mill Pond, the stone foundation of Carr's Mill still remains evident today as well as 3 more dam sites downstream and one upstream from the pond outlet.
-Land conservation in this area would preserve these sites of local historic value.
+An old school house, known variously in the literature as District 5 is located near East Washington Road.
+Near the outlet of Island Pond the stone foundation of an Old Mill is still evident today.
+Two other mills were once located in East Washington, one at the site of the Lovell Creamery, and the other known as the Carr's Mill site.
+Land conservation in this area would help preserve these sites of local historic value.

-Rural Character -East Washington village, with its old churches, school, and residences, still appears much as it must have 100 years ago.
-As a gateway to the Town from the southeast in Hillsborough, land conservation would preserve the rural character of this village that has become a signature of the Town's identity.
+Rural Character - East Washington village, with its old churches, school, and residences, still appears much as it must have 100 years ago.
+As a gateway to the Town from the southeast in Hillsboro, land conservation would help preserve the rural character of this village that has become a signature of the Town's identity.

-Recreation - Recreation uses in this area include hiking, cross country skiing, snow shoeing, horseback riding, biking, fishing, swimming, hunting and snowmobiling.
-Over two miles of snowmobile trails cross this area, making connections to trails in Hillsborough and to conservation lands to the west.
-A growing horse population in East Washington utilizes the trail system along with hikers in the warmer season.
+Recreation - Over two miles of snowmobile trails cross this area, making connections to trails in Hillsboro and to conservation lands to the west.
 In the center of East Washington village, Mill Pond has a public swimming beach.
-Land conservation in this part of Town would maintain the trail corridors and provide areas for potential relocation if necessary.
+Land conservation in this part of town would help maintain the trail corridors and provide areas for potential relocation if necessary.
 It would also provide comprehensive protection of the drainages of Beards Brook and the water quality of the public beach at Mill Pond.

 Scenic Assets - Picturesque East Washington village and its setting below the slopes of Lovell Mountain are exceptional scenic assets to the Town.
-Land conservation here would maintain the scenic qualities and rural landscape context of this special area.
+Land conservation here would help maintain the scenic qualities and rural landscape context of this special area.